 3. Pilgrimage to two of Peru’s most Venerated – Santa Rosa of Lima and the Lord of the Miracles.

-Ever since her first trip to Lima, Mumma Traveller has visited the Sanctuary of Santa Rosa of Lima, where she has written a letter and posted it in the wishing well.
-As such, our trips to the Sanctuary of Santa Rosa, and the Church of the Nazarenas, which holds the image of the Lord of the Miracles have an aspect of Pilgrimage.
+Ever since her first trip to Lima, mumma traveler has visited the Sanctuary of Santa Rosa of Lima, where she has written a letter and posted it in the wishing well.
+Our trips to the Sanctuary of Santa Rosa, and the Church of the Nazarenas, which holds the image of the Lord of the Miracles have an aspect of Pilgrimage.

-As a tourist, the Sanctuary of Santa Rosa is a quiet, walled garden which provides respite from the noise and bustle of Lima.
-The walk from there along the busy Avenida Tacna, is filled with colourful candles, images of many saints (which Little Miss has always enjoyed, thinking that they looked quite doll like) and Turron (a sickly sweet) is enjoyable.
+As a tourist, the Sanctuary of Santa Rosa is a quiet, walled garden.
+It provides respite from the noise and bustle of Lima.
+The walk from there along the busy Avenida Tacna, is filled with colorful candles, images of many saints (which Little Miss has always enjoyed, thinking that they looked quite doll like) and Turron (a sickly sweet) is enjoyable.